-Wheat-pasted murals are being installed around Coralville in June 2023 to celebrate the city's rich history and bright future!
+Wheat-pasted murals were installed around Coralville in June 2023 to celebrate the city's rich history and bright future!
 The Coralville Public Library is overseeing this larger-than-life public art project led by artist Isaac Campbell as part of the Inside Out Project.
-The project includes wheat pasting historical Coralville photos onto buildings to celebrate Coralville’s past.
+The project includes wheat-pasting historical Coralville photos onto buildings to celebrate Coralville’s past.

-We’ll also paste larger-than-life student portraits on the Northwest Junior High, Kirkwood Elementary, and Coralville Central Elementary buildings to celebrate Coralville's future.
+Larger-than-life student portraits were also wheat-pasted on the Northwest Junior High, Kirkwood Elementary, and Coralville Central Elementary buildings to celebrate Coralville's future.
 Learn more about the wheat pasting projects

 Buy Coralville Swag